Water Chemistry Water Chemistry — Can I Store Pool Chemicals Outside? Safe Storage Guide

 Never store pool chemicals in:

 Remember that outdoor storage increases the risk of accidental exposure to weather extremes.
-Even if your chemicals can technically handle outdoor storage, indoor storage in a utility room, basement, or dedicated storage area will always provide better chemical stability and longevity.
+Even if your chemicals can technically handle outdoor storage, indoor storage in a utility room, basement, or dedicated storage area generally provides better chemical stability and longevity.
 When in doubt, err on the side of caution and store chemicals indoors with proper ventilation.

 Get a personalized answer from PoolGuy810 — 30 years owning a pool and spa repair company.
 Describe your issue and get step-by-step help.